 Some of Reilly’s recent curatorial projects include Miriam Schapiro, A Visionary (2016), Pace Gems: Selections from the Linda Pace Collection (2014), Nayland Blake: Behavior (2010), Carolee Schneemann: Painting, What It Became (2009), and Richard Bell: Uz vs. Them, the artist’s first retrospective which traveled throughout the US from 2011-13, accompanied by a major monograph.

-She has authored numerous books and articles on feminism and contemporary art, with recent publications including an edited volume, Women Artists: The Linda Nochlin Reader (Thames & Hudson, 2015) and Curatorial Activism: Toward an Ethics of Curating (Thames & Hudson, 2017).
+She has authored numerous books and articles on contemporary art, with recent publications including an edited volume, Women Artists: The Linda Nochlin Reader (Thames & Hudson, 2015) and Curatorial Activism: Toward an Ethics of Curating (Thames & Hudson, 2017).

 Reilly has taught at several universities in the US and Australia—including Tufts University/School of the Museum of Fine Arts, Pratt Institute, Vassar College, Sydney College of the Arts, and Queensland College of Art, Griffith University in Brisbane, where she served as Chair and Professor of Art Theory.